particle-iot/apidoc2postman/README.md

 ```
 ### API URL

-Default would use the `base_url` environment variable you can specify the base URL of your APIs.
+Default would use the `url` environment variable you can specify the base URL of your APIs in `apidoc.json`.

-If there is `sampleUrl` in `apidoc.json` or `package.json/apidoc` would replace it into file.

 e.g.
 ```json